ArutyunovG/CVWorkspace/README.md

 ## Usage
 <h4>Operating system</h4>
 Before installing components, make sure you don't have conflicts on your Ubuntu system with the software to be built and installed.
 The scripts presented here do not delete anything from your system in order to allow them working.<br>
-The workability of the scripts was tested only on clear Ubuntu 18.04 or Ubuntu 20.04 and that is the ideal condition.<br>
+The workability of the scripts was tested only on clear Ubuntu 22.04 and that is the ideal condition.<br>

 <h4>Some of the core configuration variables</h4>